-Gary Sullivan is a summa cum laude graduate of The University of Alabama School of Law (J.D., 1996).
+Gary Sullivan is a graduate of The University of Alabama School of Law (J.D., summa cum laude, 1996).
 During law school, Professor Sullivan served as Senior Editor of the Alabama Law Review, was elected to Order of the Coif, and earned distinctions as a Hugo Black Scholar and recipient of the M. Leigh Harrison Award.
-Professor Sullivan also earned a B.A.
+He was also awarded a B.A.
 (Chemistry) from Huntingdon College (1992) and an M.B.A. from the Manderson Graduate School of Business at The University of Alabama (1994).

-Professor Sullivan began practicing law with Balch & Bingham LLP in 1996, and he was a founding member of Sullivan & Gray LLC (2006-2017).
-He currently serves Of Counsel with Hayes Ingram LLC.
+Professor Sullivan has decades of experience practicing law.
+His legal career began with Balch & Bingham LLP in 1996, and he was a founding member of Sullivan & Gray LLC (2006-2017).
 His practice and scholarly interests focus on bankruptcy, business and commercial litigation, creditor rights, real estate and trial advocacy.

-In 2022, Professor Sullivan was appointed Director of the Trial Advocacy Program.
+Professor Sullivan serves as Director of the Trial Advocacy Program.
 His responsibilities include managing both the Coursework Track and Competition Track within the Program.
 For more information about the Trial Advocacy Program, click here.

-Professor Sullivan has served in various roles supporting the State Bar and Faculty.
-In 2022, he was appointed Edition Editor for a special Bankruptcy Edition of The Alabama Lawyer.
-He has also served as a panelist for the Alabama Bankruptcy Assistance Project (2019-2020), as a Member of the Alabama State Bar Committee for Amendments to the Uniform Voidable Transactions Act (2016-2017), and as a Member of the ALI Article 9 Amendments Committee (2011-2012), as well as a Member of the Bankruptcy Litigation Committee of the American Bankruptcy Institute (2011-present) and the ALI Asset Freezing Orders Committee (2013-2015).
+Professor Sullivan serves in various roles supporting the State Bar and Faculty.
+In 2022, he was appointed Edition Editor for a special two-volume Bankruptcy Edition of The Alabama Lawyer.
+He has served as a panelist for the Alabama Bankruptcy Assistance Project (2019-2020), as a Member of the Alabama State Bar Committee for Amendments to the Uniform Voidable Transactions Act (2016-2017), and as a Member of the ALI Article 9 Amendments Committee (2011-2012), as well as a Member of the Bankruptcy Litigation Committee of the American Bankruptcy Institute (2011-present) and the ALI Asset Freezing Orders Committee (2013-2015).
 Within the Law School, Professor Sullivan continues to serve as Chairman of the Public Interest Committee (2017 – present).
-Outside of law, Professor Sullivan has served locally as a little league coach in basketball and soccer and he is currently Chairman of the Tennis Committee and a member of the Board of Advisors at NorthRiver Yacht Club.
+Outside of law, Professor Sullivan has served locally as a little league coach in recreational basketball and soccer leagues and he currently serves as Chairman of the Tennis Committee and a member of the Board of Advisors at NorthRiver Yacht Club.

 Select Publications: